aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-pdf-using-page-settings/_index.md

 ## Conclusion

-You now know **how to save PDF** from OneNote files using Aspose.Note for Java, with full control over page dimensions—whether you need a standard Letter layout or an A4 page that grows with your content.
+You now know **how to convert OneNote to PDF** using Aspose.Note for Java, with full control over page dimensions—whether you need a standard Letter layout or an A4 page that grows with your content.
 Incorporate these snippets into your existing Java applications to automate document conversion, generate printable reports, or archive OneNote notebooks as PDFs.
+When you **save PDF A4 size** or **save PDF letter size**, the output will match the exact specifications you set, ensuring a professional look for every document.

 ---